SIZE:

 LIFE CYCLE:

-Sexual maturity when it reaches around 4 cm to 6 cm in length for the male, and 3 cm to 4 cm for the female.
+Sexual maturity is attained when it reaches around 4 to 6 cm in length for the male and 3 to 4 cm for the female.

-Toad crabs grow by molting.
-The frequency of molts decreases with age.
-After the last molt, called terminal, the crab reaches its final size.
+Toad crabs grow by moulting.
+The frequency of moults decreases with age.
+After the last moult, called the terminal moult, the crab reaches its final size.
 Once this size has been attained, the female is ready to reproduce.

 A constantly growing armor

-The crab has an inextensible outer shell.
-To grow, it therefore needs to molt.
-The crab forms a new shell under the old one.
-When it is ready, the crab slowly sheds its “old armor”.
-The new shell is soft and will take some time to harden.
-Hence, the crab is very vulnerable after molting.
+The crab’s outer shell is inextensible.
+It therefore needs to moult to grow.
+The crab forms a new shell under its old one.
+When it is ready, the crab gradually sheds its “old armour.”
+The new carapace is soft and takes some time to harden.
+The crab is therefore very vulnerable after moulting.

 The toad crab has a pear-shaped body with a rounded base.
 The head is pointed and consists of two thin horns.
-Its shell is brownish-red, brighter and pinker after molting.
+Its shell is brownish red, brighter and pinker after moulting, often adorned with algae and invertebrates, which contribute to camouflage.
 Its legs are long and slender.

-They live on the seabed, usually less than 60 m deep, but can reach depths of up to 400 m.
+They live on the seabed, usually less than 60 m depth, but can reach depths of up to 400 m.

-Toad crabs live in sandy and rocky areas, tolerating temperatures ranging from -1 °C to 15 °C.
+Toad crabs live in sandy and rocky areas, tolerating temperatures ranging from −1 to 15 °C.

 PREYS: